2 - Medical

 - Do not approach, corner, or feed wild animals.

-- Use a bear bell or make noise to alert animals.
+- Use a bear bell or make noise to alert animals of your presence.

 - Avoid animals with young nearby.